learn-compsci/mathematical-techniques/content/Unit 1.md

 >[!Theorem]
 > $\neg(\sqrt{2} \in \mathbb{Q})$

+>[!Aside]+
+> As an aside, why do we care?
+One potential reason might be that if we know that we can represent $\sqrt{2}$ as a fraction, we might want to do so when involving this number in our programs.

 Here is a _proof by contradiction_.
 Pay attention to how we are starting it by assuming the opposite of the theorem statement.
 The theorem statement says that $\sqrt{2}$ is irrational, and we start by assuming that $\sqrt{2}$ is not irrational (i.e. rational).

 To simplify things, let's use this following (yet unproven) fact: